kubermatic/docs/content/kubermatic/master/guides/installation/add_seed_cluster_CE/_index.en.md

 #standard (default)   kubernetes.io/aws-ebs   2y43d
 ```

-If you cluster does not have a default storage class confgiured, you have to configure Minio to use a specific one.
+If you cluster does not have a default storage class configured, you have to configure Minio to use a specific one.
 We'll follow up with creating a storage class named `kubermatic-backup` and setting Minio up to use it.

 As Minio does not require any of the SSD's advantages, we can use HDD-backed storage.
 It's recommended that Minio uses a separate storage class with a different location/security level.
 For a cluster running on AWS, an example class could look as follows: